paritytech/asset-transfer-api/README.md

 ### Estimating XCM Fees on Destination Chain

-In combination with the XCM Dry Run API, The api can be used to estimate fees for the xcm's forwarded to other chains.
+In combination with the XCM Dry Run API, this API can be used to estimate fees for XCM messages sent to other chains.

 Example:
 ```typescript